Thai April headline CPI rises 3.41% y/y, beats forecast

-The figure compared with a forecast for a rise of 2.50% in a Reuters poll and followed March's 0.08% fall.
+The headline April CPI increased a more than expected 3.41% from a year earlier, also the fastest pace in more than eight years, beating a forecast for a rise of 2.50% in a Reuters poll.

+The index is likely to increase further in May, unless the government brings in additional subsidies on utilities, as energy prices remain high and after coming off a very low base level last year, the ministry said in a statement.

+Government subsidies on utilities usually reduce the CPI growth by 2 percentage points, a ministry official told a briefing.

-The core CPI index rose 0.30% from a year earlier, versus a forecast for a 0.18% increase.
+In April, the core CPI index rose 0.30% from a year earlier, also above a forecast for a 0.18% increase.

+In the January-April period, the headline CPI rose 0.43% from a year earlier, while the core index was up 0.16%.

+The cabinet meets on Wednesday to consider additional relief measures to ease the impact of a third wave of coronavirus infections.

 (Reporting by Kitiphong Thaichareon Writing by Orathai Sriring Editing by Ed Davies)